 There can be more (controllers, shortcode handlers, and others) – but that’s a minimum to start with.

 Create editor back-end (PHP classes)

 First of all, you’d need the back-end part: a PHP script that would actually do the CRUD jobs.
 For this, you’d need to connect it with WordPress DB (global $wpdb object).
 You can read a nice tutorial here about using the WordPress database and $wpdb object in your plugins.

 Your task on this step is to prepare a set of classes and method that will accept data from the front-end in some expected form, validate and sanitize it (sanitizing all input is a very important security measure for all CRUD systems), and perform the INSERT, UPDATE and DELETE actions on your database.

 As described in the previous step, these “core” files would belong to the “source” folder of your new CRUD WordPress plugin.

 Create a front-end interface (HTML, JS, PHP)

-When the database management classes and methods are prepared, your plugin would need a front-end interface for the user to with your new CRUD system in WordPress.
+When the database management classes and methods are prepared, your plugin would need a front-end interface for the user to with your new WordPress CRUD system.
 The best solution would be to prepare a set of templates in your new plugin files and output it wherever you need with a shortcode.

 It makes sense to always keep the HTML templates separated from the code (MVC approach), and to prepare logically separated template files, e.g.: “edit.tpl.php”, “delete.tpl.php”, “list.tpl.php”, etc. – a template for each CRUD page or action.

 Here you can read a great codex article on WordPress Shortcode API.